BlessedOrg/UX--UI/README.md

 ![Animation](Images/Blessed-Animation-visual-element.png)

-The first resuklt of ths is our branbding intro animation.
+The first result of ths is our branding intro animation.
 https://bit.ly/blessedfan

 ## Mobile